Post Traumatic Stress Disorder

 Dwight H. Johnson and Irvin Harper.
 Two very different life trajectories, linked fleetingly in the Central Highlands of Vietnam by their unit, the 1/69th Armor.
 Common endings, one with his own hand, one used another.
 Both, to some degree, continued casualties of the war, though their names will never be on The Wall.

 All Email addresses are in picture format only to discourage web bots from harvesting for junk mail lists.
 Type them into your mail manually.
-Site designed for Internet Explorer Version 6.0 or higher, viewed with text size medium and desktop resolution of 1024 x 768 pixels.
+Site designed for text size medium and desktop resolution of 1024 x 768 pixels.